Ultra-Hub/ultra-hub/img/info.md

 <div>&nbsp;</div>

 ### What happened to the GitHub?
-Ligma had owner permissions so he deleted it (not a "ligma" joke, again).
+Ligma had owner permissions so he deleted it because he got mad that no one was giving him nitro (not a "ligma" joke, again).

 <div>&nbsp;</div>